 It’s easier than it looks

 The big problem with network diagnostic tools is they can seem overwhelming because they provide you with so much information.
 But, as long as you know what you’re looking for, they’re the perfect tool for anyone with a Wi-Fi connection.

 There’s a great diagnostic tool for iPhones and iPads called Network Analyzer that provides everything you need.
-Android users can download a similar app called Fing that makes it easy to keep an eye on your network.

 Network Analyzer has a great Wi-Fi Lan Scanner that you can use to determine what gadgets are connected to your network.
 This is an amazing safety tool because it makes it easy to see if a neighbor is poaching your internet connection or if something even more suspect is going on.